 National Disability Institute

-The national Disability Institute is similar to the AAPD in that they provide support to help elevate disable individuals to a good financial standing.
+The National Disability Institute is similar to the AAPD in that they provide support to help elevate disable individuals to good financial standing.
 They provide a wide range of services, from helping with tax filing to assistance with finding employment.
 They are an excellent resource for home loans for disabled individuals and disabled persons that need help in really any aspect of their financial life.

 National Organization on Disability